vtfk/azf-archive-v2/README.md

 ```

 #### `With fakeSsn as parameter`
 Either uses the **PrivatePerson** with the provided data if person exists on the fake ssn AND the lastname of the existing 360-contact and the input-lastname matches, or creates new **PrivatePerson** with the provided data.
 The fake ssn is generated automatically based on the birthdate and gender.
 Address info is also required when using fake ssn.
+Fake ssn is generated in the following format: {birthdate (on the format {DD+40}MMYY)}{serial number}{gender (m = 1, f = 2)}{countyNumber}.
+E.g the example below will result in 67022199238 (if countyNumber is 38)

 ```json
 {